Head of Cell Biology and Biophysics Unit

 Cells are the smallest autonomous units of life and occupy the midpoint between the molecular and macroscopic scales.
 In order to understand how living systems are built and function, we need to understand the physical principles that underlie cellular organisation and function.

 It is in the cell where we will first understand the basic processes of life at the molecular level in a physiological context.
 The cell provides the natural coordinate system in space and time onto which we have to map and integrate genomic, transcriptomic, proteomic, structural and biophysical information about the molecules that make up living systems.
 In short, cell biology has become an integrative hub of much of modern biological research.

 This is a time of tremendous opportunity for cell biology, but realising it also represents a formidable challenge and requires new concepts and approaches.
-Individual cellular processes – such as signalling, membrane trafficking, cytoskeletal dynamics, gene expression or cell division – can no longer be studied in isolation but need to be considered as integrated events.
+Individual cellular processes – such as signalling, membrane trafficking, cytoskeletal dynamics and cell migration, gene expression or cell division – can no longer be studied in isolation but need to be considered as integrated events.
 The default situation is that the molecular machinery that performs these functions is complex and combinatorial at the single protein, protein complex, and pathway level.
 This requires new ways of thinking about cellular functions that use network biology and employing quantitative theoretical methods to generate mechanistic and predictive models that rely on realistic physical principles at the cellular, subcellular and molecular scale.
 Therefore, cell biology needs to integrate traditionally separate disciplines to realise its potential.

 |Ellenberg Group||Systems biology of cell division and nuclear organisation|

 |Hufnagel Group||Dynamics of cell growth and tissue architecture|

 |Jechlinger Group||Mechanisms of oncogene dependence and tumour relapse|

 |Kreshuk Group||Machine learning for bioimage analysis|